-1. Applicant Omits Material Information
+1. Applicants Omit Material Information

-The '557 patent claims priority to four provisional applications, three of which comprise manuscripts submitted to various scholarly journals.
-EX-1001; EX-1004-1007.
+The '756 patent claims priority to three provisional applications which comprise manuscripts submitted to various scholarly journals.
+EX-1001; EX-1004-1006.
 These manuscripts cite extensively to the prior work of both the authors and their peers.
 Those cited materials were highly relevant to patentability.
-However, the PCT application that led to issuance of the '557 patent was drafted to hide that prior work.
+However, the PCT application that led to issuance of the '756 patent was drafted to hide that prior work.
 EX-1003 ¶50.

 Each provisional describes one of the three purportedly new algorithms.
 A first provisional describes the "SASE" algorithm used for "warping the template to ... a normative shape of the bone of interest."
-EX-1001: 20:18-21:9; EX-1004.
-The provisional asserts that SASE represented an improvement over well-known "NYU Methods" that had been developed in 1993 and were part of the "NYU toolkit."
-EX-
+EX-1001 18:45-19:37; EX-1004.
+The provisional asserts that SASE represented an improvement over well-known "NYU Methods" that were developed in 1993 and were part of the "NYU toolkit."
+EX-1004 pp.1-4; 24-25.

-1004 pp.1-4; 24-25.
 According to the provisional, the NYU toolkit and SASE performed the same functions, except that SASE allegedly worked better, faster and produced more reliable results.
 Id.
 The SASE algorithm is not claimed.
 EX-1003 ¶51.

 A second provisional describes the "SSA" algorithm for generating a normative or average template and admits that SSA generates these averages "by the same method as in the NYU toolkit."
 EX-1005 p.3 (emphasis added).
 Citing to publications from 1993, the provisional admits that the "NYU toolkit has been used previously to generate average ridge curve-based deformable template surfaces of the boney skull" and then explains that SSA improves on the NYU toolkit because SSA's analysis "is extended to the entire surface."
 Id.
-Average (or normative) deformable templates are limitations required by the Challenged Claims; specific details on how the average surfaces of the template are generated are not.
+Average (or normative) deformable templates are limitations of the Challenged Claims; specific details on how the average surfaces of the template are generated are not.
 EX-1003 ¶52.